In This Article

 Coconut Oil and Baking Soda DIY Toothpaste

 The base of Fung's DIY toothpaste formula is coconut oil, which he favors for its antibacterial properties.
 He notes that, at high enough concentrations and contact time with the mouth, coconut oil can help reduce cavity-causing bacteria.
 Ditto for baking soda, which Fung likes for "its buffering properties that can help keep the effects of acidity down."
-According a study published by the National Institutes of Health, mouth pH can have a direct effect on oral health.
+According to a 2014 study, mouth pH can have a direct effect on oral health.
 The more alkaline the pH of your mouth, the lower your risk for developing cavities and tooth decay.
 "Baking soda has been shown in studies to be antibacterial at high concentrations, and has a relatively low abrasivity," adds Fung.

 Here's what's not in this recipe: activated charcoal, which, to be honest, was the first ingredient that sprung to mind when thinking about a DIY toothpaste.
 However, Fung explains that although research supports the absorptive properties for detoxification of activated charcoal, it's not proven safe for overall oral health.
 "The abrasiveness of activated charcoal can cause irreversible changes to the enamel, leading to gum recession, loss of enamel, and long term sensitivity," says Fung.
 "You want to be aware of the relative dental abrasivitiy (RDA) of an ingredient before using it in toothpaste.
 Anything below a RDA of 250 is safe for enamel."
 In natural toothpastes like Hello Activated Charcoal, the brand has undergone "rigorously testing for safety," explains Fung.
 But for a DIY toothpaste, using activated charcoal is just not deemed safe.